About me

 In 2016-17 I served as academic advisor to the House of Lords International Relations Committee on their inquiry into British relations with the Middle East.
 You can see the report here.
 I have given talks to a range of political organisations including the UN, the European Parliament, the Foreign and Commonwealth Office, the Ministry of Defence, the Home Office.
 I have given lectures at a range of academic institutions including at Harvard University, Oxford University, George Mason University, GeorgeTown University Doha, the University of St Andrews, the University of Aarhus, King’s College London, the University of Leeds, An Najah University, The People’s College (Nanded, Maharastra, India) amongst many others.

-I am an avid Arsenal fan and try to get to games as often as I can with my wife Swarnalatha, who loves them as much as I do!
+I am an avid Arsenal fan and try to get to games as often as I can.
 I am a keen musician and have played gigs across the country.